Fulkerson/FRTN01/server/README.rst

 The IORegistry also contains copies of reference values as well as control signals for plotting use cases.

-Since calls to the process are fairly slow a polling thread updates the IORegistry monitor on a periodic basis.

 Design choices
 --------------